Bettany Hughes follows the trail of wine in the ancient world to the Georgian National Museum and their Neolithic wine vessels.

 The documentary goes beyond the archaeology too, to examine the wider societal and cultural role of (or even need for) ecstasy and Bacchus.
 (For a modern literary exploration of this theme, see Donna Tartt’s excellent novel The Secret History).
 Like the festival revelers on Skyros, should all try to be a bit Bacchic?

-Bacchus Uncovered: Ancient God of Ecstasy is currently available on BBC iPlayer and will be broadcast on BBC World News on 28 & 29 April.
+Bacchus Uncovered: Ancient God of Ecstasy will be broadcast on BBC World News on 28 & 29 April.

 All images: Sandstone Global Ltd